mkforde/hugo-portfolio-demo/README.md

 > This will create a folder for your webpage.

 3. Follow [Install/Updating PaperMod](https://github.com/adityatelange/hugo-PaperMod/wiki/Installation#installingupdating-papermod) guide to install the theme.
-4. Edit your `hugo.yml` to fit your preferences: take a look at [my config](./hugo.yml) and [hugo-paperMod Example](https://github.com/adityatelange/hugo-PaperMod/tree/exampleSite?tab=readme-ov-file) for reference.
+4. Edit your `hugo.yml` to fit your preferences: take a look at [demo config](./hugo.yml) and [hugo-paperMod Example](https://github.com/adityatelange/hugo-PaperMod/tree/exampleSite?tab=readme-ov-file) for reference.

 ## Configuration

 [paperMod documentation](https://github.com/adityatelange/hugo-PaperMod/wiki) - check this out to see all the features that your site can have.

-I provide a template [`hugo.yml`](hugo.yml) in this repo, that mimics my [personal website](https://michaelforde.com) if you want to make your website look similar to mine, copy it to your site folder and edit where needed.
+I provide a template [`hugo.yml`](hugo.yml) in this repo, that mimics my [personal website](https://michaelforde.com) if you want to make your website look similar to the demo, copy it to your site folder and edit where needed.

-> ![Note]: Your images and favicon should be placed in the static folder of your website in order to be called locally.
+> [!NOTE]
->
+> Place all images and favicons in the static folder.

 ## Deployment

 To deploy this project run